 If you are new to Cricut or overwhelmed please, please don’t rush into crafting just yet!
 Follow my motto that has worked for tens of thousands of my readers and students – learn first, craft with success later!
-I want to invite you to my FREE Cricut Freedom Workshop here where you will Learn my 3 Key Secrets to Mastering Your Cricut Machine (WITHOUT TECH CONFUSION OR OVERWHELM).
+I want to invite you to my FREE Cricut Freedom Workshop here where you will Learn my 3 Key Secrets to Mastering Your Cricut Machine (WITHOUT TECH CONFUSION OR FEELING OVERWHELMED).

 I’m thrilled you are here!
 I have spent the last 10+ years making messes and magic in my home studio to make the world a more colorful place, one craft at a time!
 I’m on a mission to nurture the creative magic inside your soul and bring that bursting imagination inside you to life with easy-to-learn tutorials.
 If you haven’t yet, be sure to join the subscriber community to gain access to all my freebies or visit my signature design shop, Catching Colorflies!